Application Process & Requirements

 • CAAPID application

-• Three letters of evaluation (two from dental school faculty; one from dental school dean)
+• Three letters of evaluation (one from the dean of one’s dental school, one from a dental school faculty, and one from a clinical employer).

-• Score from the Test of English as a Foreign Language (TOEFL) iBT; official score must be uploaded to CAAPID directly from the Educational Testing Service.
-CAAPID’s institution code is B451.
-The Special Home Edition is accepted.
+• Score from the Test of English as a Foreign Language (TOEFL) iBT; official score must be sent directly from the Educational Testing Service to CAAPID, institution code: B451.
+The Home Edition® is accepted.
 MyBest® scores will not be considered, and Admissions does not accept results from TOEFL® Essentials™

-• Results from the Integrated National Dental Board Exam or the National Board Dental Exam Parts 1 and 2
+• Results from the Integrated National Dental Board Exam or the National Board Dental Exam Parts 1 and 2; official results must be sent directly from the ADA to ADEA CAAPID

 • ECE Dental School Transcript Course-by-Course Evaluation (ece.org)

-More details on these components are available on the CAAPID portal.
+Additional details on these components are available on the ADEA CAAPID portal.

 Requirements & Eligibility

-To be eligible for the DMD Advanced Standing program, candidates must have earned the international equivalent of the DMD dental degree from an accredited institution and hold a final diploma before applying to the program.
+• To be eligible for the DMD Advanced Standing program, candidates must have earned the international equivalent of the DMD dental degree from an accredited institution and hold a final diploma before applying.
+Other requirements include:

 Reapplicants

-Individuals who have applied during a prior admissions cycle and who wish to reapply must submit a CAAPID application for the current cycle, including test results, the ECE course-by-course evaluation, and updated letters of evaluation, when possible.
-Reapplicants should address their efforts and accomplishments since the previous application to strengthen their preparation for dental school.
+Individuals who applied in a previous admissions cycle and wish to reapply must submit a new CAAPID application for the current cycle, including an updated CV or resume and new letters of evaluation.
+Reapplicants are encouraged to highlight their achievements and experiences since their last application to demonstrate their readiness for dental school.
+Please consult the table on the ADEA Existing Account to Re-Apply page and the ADEA Recommendations for Reapplying resource for additional information.

 Timeline